-For the Z87 and J4/J5 Zones, blocks interpolated in the first pass with a minimum of two drill holes, and a nearest distance of 60 m were initially classified as Indicated resources.
-Polylines were made, on a lens by lens basis, to consolidate contiguous blocks and downgrading isolated blocks.
-The manual contours were used to classify the blocks retained inside the contours into the Indicated Mineral Resource category.
-Block interpolated with a nearest distance of 120 m from a drill hole were classified as Inferred resources.
+For the SW Zone, Blocks Interpolated with a minimum of four composite values, or two drill holes, a nearest distance of nominally 65 m or average distance of 70 m, were initially classified as Indicated mineral resources.
+Mineralized domains were examined zone-by-zone to consolidate contiguous blocks and upgrade or downgrade isolated blocks.
+Blocks interpolated with a minimum of two drill holes and up to a nearest distance of 120 m were classified as Inferred mineral resources.